bus710/sulcata/README.md

 ## Software setting
 The software stack you will use rely on Ubuntu 14.04.
 Thus I assume that you already installed Ubuntu 14.04 on your PC/Laptop.

-After that you should follow below installation steps.
+Now you can follow below installation steps.

 - Install ROS Indigo desktop full version. ([see also](http://wiki.ros.org/indigo/Installation/Ubuntu))
 ```
 aa